bsubercaseaux/bsubercaseaux.github.io/_posts/2023-01-30-packingchromatic.md

   </figcaption>
 </figure>

 Flash-forward to September 2021.
 I enroll as a PhD student at Carnegie Mellon University.
 My main idea was to work on algorithms and discrete math with Anupam Gupta, whom I had met before in the Chilean Summer School of Discrete Mathematics.
 Now comes a pivotal point in this story.
-At CMU your first semester starts with an _Introductory Course (IC)_ in which the different faculty present their research, and one is introduced to different aspects of life at CMU and in Pittsburgh.
+At CMU your first semester as a PhD student starts with an _Introductory Course (IC)_ in which the different faculty present their research, and one is introduced to different aspects of life at CMU and in Pittsburgh.

 Marijn Heule gave his IC talk on his automated approach to the _Pythagorean triples problem_, which consists of coloring the integers with red and blue in a way that no Pythagorean triple is monochromatic.
 For example, if 12 and 16 receive color blue, then 20 must receive color red, as $$12^2 + 16^2 = 20^2$$.
-It was a great talk, but also a 10-15 minutes one, direct to students with very different backgrounds and interests, so he couldn’t say anything very deep or technical.
-The main thing I got out of the talk was: *“This CMU professor has been applying automated reasoning techniques to coloring problems, interesting.”*
+It was a great talk, but also a 10-15 minutes one, directed to students with very different backgrounds and interests, so he couldn’t say anything very deep or technical.
+The main thing I got out of the talk was: *“This CMU professor has been applying automated reasoning techniques to solve hard coloring problems; interesting.”*

 <figure style="text-align:center;">
   <img src="/assets/img/solution-zoom.png" alt="Description of image" style="max-width: 70%; width: 700px;">